-There’s a lot of literature about branding cities.
+There’s a wealth of literature (and advice) about branding cities.
 The importance of it, the challenges that come with it, the successes, the less-than-successes.
-Pivot has even written about it before.
-All the lessons boil down to the fact that city brands, on the whole, should reflect their individual parts: the companies, organizations, institutions, and residents that call it home.
+What have we learned from others’ experiences and our own?
+At a minimum, a city’s brand should reflect and elevate its component parts: the companies, social services, cultural institutions, and residents that call it home.

 A city’s “family of brands” must work together to inform and elevate their place.
-The city brand portfolio is similar to that of parent companies like SC Johnson.
-While the overarching brand has its own identity, it is only successful if Ziplock, Glade, Windex, and the like are providing products that customers can rally behind.
+A city branding portfolio is similar to that of parent companies like SC Johnson.
+The overarching parent brand has its own identity.
+But, the company is only successful if Ziploc, Glade, Windex, and the like are connecting with consumers.